cbries/railessentials/README.md

 [![RailwayEssential in Progress (YouTube)](https://img.youtube.com/vi/LcHo5y3PwqM/0.jpg)](https://youtu.be/LcHo5y3PwqM)

+### Releases

+Current test releases are available here: [Releases / Release Candidates / Other Setups](https://github.com/cbries/railwayessential/releases).

 ### Prerequisites

-RailwayEssential is -- currently -- designed for supporting [ESU's ECoS 50210/50200](http://www.esu.eu/en/products/digital-control/ecos-50210-dcc-system/what-ecos-can-do/), therefor it would be great to own it :-)
+RailwayEssential is -- currently -- designed for supporting [ESU's ECoS 50210/50200](http://www.esu.eu/en/products/digital-control/ecos-50210-dcc-system/what-ecos-can-do/), therefor it would be great to own one :-)

 ## Built With

 * [VisualStudio 2017](https://www.visualstudio.com/vs/whatsnew/) - The IDE used for
 * [.Net 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=53344) - Microsoft .NET Framework

+In case you like to build the software on you on.
+Just load the Solution file 'RailwayEssential.sln', set 'RailwayEssentialMdi' as startup poject, change the Achitecture to 'x86' or 'x64' and press 'F5'.
+Enjoy.

 ## Authors